 Situated between the scenic Blue Mountains and the sandy beaches of Tasman Sea, Sydney is a gorgeous metropolis.
 This sought after destination has a temperate climate year-round makes it the perfect place to gain professional experience while escaping from the cold winters or the humid summers of home.
 Due to all of that lovely weather there are some great places to explore in the Emerald City that won’t cost you a thing no matter when you decide to go!

 1. Botanical Gardens

 There are an array of free walks and trails for you to take to explore the sprawling coastlines and stunning heights of Sydney.
 There are a number of walks you can take, but our Sydney Location Coordinator Manda, recommends the coastal walk from Bondi to Coogee beach, which will take you through a winding path overlooking famous beaches, cliffs, and cityscapes.
-Other walks that offer great views and photo-ops include walking across the Sydney Harbor Bridge and the Manly to The Spit costal walk.
+Other walks that offer great views and photo-ops (for Insta of course) include walking across the Sydney Harbor Bridge and the Manly to The Spit costal walk.

 There are a several markets in Sydney and surrounding neighborhoods that have great food, stylish fashion, unique gifts, and plenty to see.
 Exploring local markets is a fun and free way to find souvenirs, try new foods, and feel like a local.
 We recommend the markets of Glebe (close to our housing for interns) and weekend markets in the Rocks.